saul/cvar-unhide/README.md

 ## Installation

 1. Download the latest release of the plugin from GitHub: https://github.com/saul/cvar-unhide/releases/latest
-2. Extract the contents of the ZIP to the game's mod folder. \
+2. Extract the contents of the ZIP to the game's mod folder.
-   👉 Create the folder if it doesn't already exist.
    - `$STEAM\steamapps\common\Counter-Strike Global Offensive\csgo` for CSGO
    - `$STEAM\steamapps\common\Portal 2\portal2` for Portal 2
 3. Start the game from Steam. \